The Chern Character of {\theta}-summable Fredholm Modules over dg Algebras and Localization on Loop Space: The Quantization Map

 and it is odd due to the grading shift in the definition of $\B(\Omega)$.
 Let

-be the curvature of the connection $\omega$.
+be the curvature of the connection $\omega$, as defined in \eqref{CurvatureDefinition}.
 Explicity, the components of $F_{\Mod}$ can be easily worked out to be given by

 with all higher components zero.
 Notice that the first component essentially is the curvature of the derivation on $\Lin(\Hil)$ given by taking the commutator with $Q$, the second component measures the failure of $\cc$ and $Q$ to satisfy the relation $\cc(d\theta) = [Q, \cc(\theta)]$ for $\theta \in \Omega$, while the third component measures the failure of $\cc$ to be multiplicative.
-What causes complications is that $\omega_{\Mod}$ does not take values in bounded operators (hence does not actually take values in an algebra).
-For this reason, Quillen's constructions are more of a guiding principle, and we have to put in some effort to make them work.
+What causes complications is that $\omega_{\Mod}$ and $F_{\Mod}$ do not take values in bounded operators (hence does not actually take values in an algebra).
+In particular, the identity \eqref{CurvatureOfOmegaMod} is only formal.
+However, $F_{\Mod}$ is well-defined by \eqref{ComponentsOfF}.
+For these reasons, Quillen's constructions are more of a guiding principle, and we have to put in some effort to make them work.

-In order to define the Chern character of our Fredholm module, we now aim to define a bar cochain $\Phi_T^\Mod$ with values in $\Lin(\Hil)$, the {\em quantization map}, by exponentiating the curvature $F_{\Mod}$ in the algebra $\Hom(\B(\Omega), \Lin(\Hil))$, i.e.\ we would like to set
+In order to define the Chern character of our Fredholm module, we now aim to define a bar cochain $\Phi_T^\Mod$ with values in $\Lin(\Hil)$, the {\em quantization map}, by exponentiating the curvature $F_{\Mod}$ in the algebra $\Hom(\B(\Omega), \Lin(\Hil))$, i.e., we would like to set

 where $T>0$ is any real parameter.
 If $Q$ was a bounded operator, this would be well-defined using the exponential series; however, the fact that $Q$ is unbounded leads to analytical difficulties.
 To overcome these difficulties, the plan is to split